Alice (locomotive): Restoration

 In 1987, Chris Scott, then a Bala Lake Railway volunteer, bought the remains from Alan Cliff.
 The railway company had decided that it could not pursue the restoration, although it listed Alice as in their stock from 1977.
-Alan Cliff, who had been taken ill at the beginning of 1987 and forced to take early retirement, was in no position to spearhead a campaign to restore Alice, so when Scott offered to purchase the locomotive and seek to restore her, Alan and the Bala Lake Railway were delighted.
+Alan Cliff, who had fallen ill at the beginning of 1987 and forced to take early retirement, was in no position to restore Alice, so when Scott offered to purchase the locomotive and seek to restore it, Alan and the Bala Lake Railway obliged.
 What remained of Alice was later moved to Scott's garage.

 Preservation

-Chris Scott was at that time a volunteer fireman on the Ffestiniog Railway, and the first outing for Alice after her long restoration was in April 1994 on that railway, initially in the yard at Boston Lodge and later along the full length of the main line up to Blaenau Ffestiniog.
+Chris Scott was at that time a volunteer fireman on the Ffestiniog Railway, and the first outing for Alice after its long restoration was in April 1994 on that railway, initially in the yard at Boston Lodge and later along the full length of the main line up to Blaenau Ffestiniog.

 On 19 June 1994, Alice arrived at the Leighton Buzzard Light Railway.
 Mrs Alice Hyde, whose son Bill was a driver on the Bala Lake Railway, had set up a bookstall to raise money for the locomotive’s restoration, and Scott promised that when the engine ran again it should be re-dedicated to and by its namesake and benefactor.
 During the railway’s Steam Gala event on 10 September 1994, Mrs Hyde, who had travelled down from Bala in North Wales, re-dedicated the name of the locomotive Alice.
-On the following day Alice worked her first passenger train, double-headed with Barclay steam locomotive Doll.
+On the following day Alice worked its first passenger train, double-headed with Barclay steam locomotive Doll.
 Alice was later fitted with braking equipment and operated passenger trains on its own.

 Alice visited the Welsh Highland Railway on 19–20 September 1998 for the first Enthusiasts' Weekend.
 The loco was based at Leighton Buzzard for its first ten years of operation in preservation, following which it moved to Rheilffordd Llyn Tegid Bala Lake Railway, in 2003 where it was painted black.

 In 2010, the locomotive was purchased by Julian Birley and restored to Dinorwic red.